StarRocks/starrocks/docs/reference/System_variable.md

   From v3.0 onwards, StarRocks adaptively adjusts this variable based on query parallelism.

+* pipeline_profile_level

+  Controls the level of the query profile.
+A query profile often has five layers: Fragment, FragmentInstance, Pipeline, PipelineDriver, and Operator.
+Different levels provide different details of the profile:

+  * 0: StarRocks combines metrics of the profile and shows only a few core metrics.
+  * 1: default value.
+StarRocks simplifies the profile and combines metrics of the profile to reduce profile layers.
+  * 2: StarRocks retains all the layers of the profile.
+The profile size is large in this scenario, especially when the SQL query is complex.
+This value is not recommended.

 * query_cache_entry_max_bytes (2.5 and later)

   The threshold for triggering the Passthrough mode.
 Valid values: 0 to 9223372036854775807.
 When the number of bytes or rows from the computation results of a specific tablet accessed by a query exceeds the threshold specified by `query_cache_entry_max_bytes` or `query_cache_entry_max_rows`, the query is switched to Passthrough mode.